Thank you for visiting the Ubuntu family initiative platform,

 January 2022

-As the Ubuntu family initiative, we recognise that the school library is important for intellectual development, for the social and cultural growth of students as they grow up in complex circumstances and have put together an online library of our favourite books for children 8 to 12 to support the English tutoring in place at the Elma school in Sambour village.
+As the Ubuntu family initiative, we recognise that the school library is important for intellectual development, for the social and cultural growth of students as they grow up in complex circumstances and have put together an online library of our favourite books for children 8 to 12 to support the English tutoring in place at the Korando and Elma schools.

 Photo Courtesy of the Elma Primary School